CommissionerPeirce/SafeHarbor2.0/README.md

             (C) cannot be modified except through the consensus mechanism upon which the Token was established; and

-        (ii) that is capable of being transferred between persons without an intermediary party.
+        (ii) is capable of being transferred between persons without an intermediary party.

 **Proposed Exchange Act Rule 3a1-2.
 Exemption from the definition of “exchange” under Section 3(a)(1) of the Act.**

 An organization, association, or group of persons shall be exempt from the definition of the term “exchange” if the dominant purpose of such organization, association, or group of persons is to:

         (i) constitute, maintain or provide a marketplace; or